navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/Good floorplan vs bad floorplan and introduction to library cells/readme.md

   ![Netlist Area](https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/8b381097-e2c2-4549-8cee-d1bf191dc3ec)

-- The `Utilization Factor` tells us how much of the core area the netlist occupies.
+- The `Utilization Factor` indicates how much of the core area the netlist occupies.
 If utilization is 1, it means no space is left on the core, which implies that we cannot add any extra cells later.
 Therefore, we usually aim for 50 to 60 percent utilization.

   ![Utilization Example](https://github.com/navi2311/DIGITAL-VLSI-SOC-DESIGN-AND-PLANNING/assets/134842758/a60bb9d3-d71c-44e4-afb5-887143f77dfa)